Amed Bali Tips – Beaches, Diving, Snorkeling, & Hotels

 - Blue Earth Village: Big variety on the menu.
 Bonus points for free water, WiFi, & power sockets, with a scenic view of Jemeluk Bay.

-- Credit Cards: Most restaurants, hotels, & other things in Amed are cash only.
+- Credit Cards: Not accepted at most restaurants, hotels, & other things in Amed.
+Cash is king.

 - ATM: The area has several working ATMs now with big withdrawal limits.

 - WiFi: Hotels in the area generally have WiFi good enough for surfing & some streaming.

 - Cell Service: We had great reception in Amed with Telkomsel.
 Better than in Denpasar city, actually!

 The weather in Amed is generally nice any time of year.